 Hit the Ice

 At Snowmass, Ullr Nights celebrates the Norse god of snow with a weekly Friday night party at Elk Camp, located at the top of the chairlift of the same name.
-From 5:30 to 9pm ($8 adults/kids 3 & under are free), enjoy live music, fire dancers, ice skating with free rentals, guided snowshoe tours, and a snow slide.
+From 5:30 to 9:00pm ($8 adults/kids 3 & under are free), guests can enjoy live music, fire dancers, ice skating with free rentals, guided snowshoe tours, and a snow slide.
 There’s also bonfire S’mores and hot chocolate, snow tubing and kids’ snowbike tours for an added fee.

 Get into the Spirit(s)

 Whether it’s sipping specially-created holiday après cocktails, or a trying a whiskey flight at Basalt’s award-winning Woody Creek Distillers, there’s no shortage of primo libations in the Aspen area.
 Also, be sure to sample head bartender’s Mattias Horseman’s creative (and occasionally pyrotechnic) cocktails at Chefs Club, located in the St. Regis hotel.

 The Aspen Center for Environmental Studies (ACES) has many outdoor programs for kids and adults year round.
 During winter, ACES offers half-day snowshoe tours of the lovely Castle Creek Valley with a naturalist guide.
 Learn about animal tracking, avalanches, local geology, bird life, winter habits, and sub-alpine ecology.
 The tours also take snowshoers to lunch at Pine Creek Cookhouse, located in a cabin in the ghost town of Ashcroft.
 For the self-guided trip, you can rent snowshoes and cross-country ski gear at Ashcroft for solo trekking.